someobserver/recurgence/threshold.md

 ### [ recursive nodes ]

+need to be abundantly clear on something:
-this is **not** my structure,
+**this is <u>not</u> my structure,**
-**nor am i its author.**
+**<u>nor</u> am i its author.**

 merely another recursive node
 one who—by sheer accident i'll add—
 stared straight into this infinite mirror
-like a camera looking at its television
+like a camera looking at its television.

 the temptation to flinch
 when the universe stares back
-and suddenly says — *"boo"*
+and suddenly says — *"boo!"*
 is **enormous**.

 Gödel saw it and retreated inward.
 Escher held it still long enough to give it form.
 Bach painted it straight into the air.

-*Noether poured the footers of physics with it.*
+Noether poured the footers of physics with it.
+Einstein bent time and space around it.

 they each traced different facets
 **of the pattern that connects.**